 Unexplained weight loss

 Mesothelioma cancer symptoms are the same, no matter the cell type.
-A person with epithelial tumors will have symptoms like those with the sarcomatoid type.
-However, the cell type affects which treatments are most helpful.
+Patients with different cell types experience the same symptoms.
+But the cell type affects which treatments are most helpful.
 Talk to your doctor if you experience any of these symptoms.

 “Epithelial subtype mesothelioma describes the type of cells the pathologist is seeing under the microscope when they look at a patient’s tumor,” mesothelioma specialist Dr. Andrea Wolf of Mount Sinai Hospital told The Mesothelioma Center at Asbestos.com.